Looking for an optometrist in Hong Kong? Healthy Matters brings you an expert, practical guide with all the details you need.

 Does insurance cover consultations and treatments with Optometrists in Hong Kong?

-According to AD MediLink, optometrist consultations can be reimbursed under international plans where eyecare costs are included, usually there will be a sub-limit.
+According to Alea, optometrist consultations can be reimbursed under international plans where eyecare costs are included, usually there will be a sub-limit.
 As there is a very high proportion of cases of myopia in Hong Kong, local plans usually will not include eyecare costs.
 In some cases, insurance plans may include yearly eye exams for clients.
-In more generous cases, they may even offer a set amount for costs spent on visual aid, such as contact lenses or spectacles.
-If you have any eyecare related insurance questions, contact an expert at AD MediLink at [email protected].
+In more generous cases, they may even offer a set amount for costs spent on the visual aid, such as contact lenses or spectacles.